lijanahmmed/React-World-On-The-Go/README.md

 ---

 ## Features
 - **Country List** – Browse all countries with flag, name, capital, region, and population
-- **Search & Filter** – Find countries by name or region
 - **Mark as Visited** – Keep track of countries you have visited
-- **Responsive Design** – Works seamlessly on mobile and desktop
 - **Built with React** – Learn component-based architecture and state management
 - **API Integration** – Fetch live data from the REST Countries API